1g0rrr/SimpleAutomation/README.md

 # Run

-### Run teleoperation:
+### Run evaluation

-Use it for testing if all is working.
+-   Change config file to your models "core/configs/chains/lamp_testing.yaml"
+-   While evaluating press "right" key to move to the next model

 ```
-python core/models_chain.py teleoperate \
+python core/models_chain.py evaluate \
   --robot-path core/configs/robot/so100.yaml \
- --robot-overrides '~cameras'
+  --chain-path core/configs/chains/lamp_testing.yaml
 ```

 ### Run recording

--   The difference from Lerobot is added teleoperation between episodes.
+-   The difference from Lerobot is added teleoperation step between episodes.
 You can set robot to position other than "rest" befre recording.
 This is usefull to be able to switch between models in this position.

 ```
 python core/models_chain.py record \